Blog PCI Compliance Timeline: How Long Does It Take?

 • Implement procedures to safeguard the cardholder data you store.

-• When transmitting data across open, public networks, have mechanisms in place to encrypt it.
+• When transmitting data across open, public networks, mechanisms must be in place to encrypt it.

 • Restrict access to cardholder data on a need-to-know basis.